emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 for faster startup speeds.
-However this setting is disabled by default since it requires server side configuration and for really small pages there is no observable difference (also has a ~100 byte impact to code size)
+However this setting is disabled by default since it requires server side configuration and for really small pages there is no observable difference (also has a ~100 byte impact to code size) This setting is only compatible with html output.

 Default value: false